 Beyond the pool and its 123-foot water slide, there’s also an arcade, play area, Siesta’s bar, volleyball court, and the largest hot tub at Walt Disney World.
 This whole area is really nice–it’s a huge selling point for Disney’s Coronado Springs Resort.

 During our visits, we’ve always noticed that this pool is always less busy than almost any other hotel at Walt Disney World.
 While I originally figured this was just our anecdotal observations, I now think it might be attributable to the hotel’s demographics.
 Can’t be using the pool midday if you’re in a convention.
 (Great for families who want midday pool time–no fighting the crowds!)

 Now, let’s turn to the guest room.
-First, a look inside of the old rooms, which are becoming increasingly rare as the room refurbishment project continues:
+First, a look inside of the old rooms, which are now entirely gone:

 Irrespective of whether you’re looking at the pre or post-refurbishment rooms, we think Coronado’s guest rooms are the most nicely-appointed of any Moderate Resort.
 We’ve found the bedding and pillows to be nicer in quality, and the desk workspace nicer.
 This is likely all attributable to the ‘business/conventioneer’ nature of many guests.